DarrenAtherton49/dev-utils/git-config/README.md

 ### Instructions

-Copy and paste the contents of `config-file.txt` into the `.gitconfig` file in your home directory.
+Copy and paste the contents of `config_file.txt` into the `.gitconfig` file in your home directory.